v-fearam/msbuild-examples/rest-api-client-generation/README.md

 Select "PetReaderToolTaskConsoleApp" and rebuild only that project.
 You will get the "Error URL is not allowed PetRestApiClient"

+_Note:_ If you like to publish your custom task as nuget package, please read the [Custom task code generation](../custom-task-code-generation/) example.

 #### Downloading code

 We need to install [NSwag command line tool](https://github.com/RicoSuter/NSwag/releases).
-Then we need the full path to the directory where NSwag.exe is located.
-Then, edit PetRestApiClient.csproj selecting the proper NSwagCommandFullPath value based on your computer.
+Then,  we need the full path to the directory where NSwag.exe is located.
+After that, edit PetRestApiClient.csproj selecting the proper NSwagCommandFullPath value based on your computer.
-Select "RestApiClientGenerator" and build only that project, and finally select and rebuild "PetReaderToolTaskConsoleApp".
+Finally, select "RestApiClientGenerator" and build only that project, and finally select and rebuild "PetReaderToolTaskConsoleApp".
 You can execute "PetReaderToolTaskConsoleApp".